YuYang0901/LaViSE/README.md

 # LaViSE
-This is the official repository for paper "Explaining Deep Convolutional Neural Networks via Unsupervised Visual-Semantic Filter Attention" to be appeared in CVPR 2022.
+This is the official repository for paper "Explaining Deep Convolutional Neural Networks via Unsupervised Visual-Semantic Filter Attention" to appear in CVPR 2022.

 Authors: Yu Yang, Seungbae Kim, Jungseock Joo